rnestler/rnestler.github.io/content/articles/2024/2024-07-31_switching_from_wpa_supplicant_to_iwd_on_raspy_3.md

-Title: Switching from wpa\_supplicant to iwd on the Raspberry Pi 3
+Title: Switching from wpa_supplicant to iwd on my Raspberry Pi
 Tags: Raspberry Pi, Linux, ArchLinux, ARM, Kodi
 Language: en
 State: draft
-Summary: Switching from the broken wpa\_supplicant to iwd for my Kodi installation on a Raspberry Pi 3
+Summary: Switching from the broken `wpa_supplicant` to `iwd` for my Kodi installation on a Raspberry Pi 3

 After upgrading my archlinuxarm based Kodi media center as usual with just running `pacman -Syu` over ssh I didn't suspect anything.
 But on the next